Friendshao/Friendshao.github.io/docs/meetings.md

 The presenter **must** inform the other group members the paper to be discussed at least three days in advance.
 It is **suggested** to use English whenever there are foreigners in the audience.
-Otherwise it is **suggested** to talk in Chinese, but using English in slides.
+Otherwise it is **suggested** to talk in Chinese, but use English in slides.

 <p></p>